John Carter (film): July 2011 preview screening

 Initially expectations of the film's commercial success were high.
 The studio held a sneak preview in mid-2011, before the reshoot, in Portland, Oregon.
-Stanton, who had been diagnosed with high-functioning attention deficit hyperactivity disorder early in the process of writing the script, was so nervous he took lorazepam not just on the flight there but before the preview, and four Disney executives were in attendance to watch the reactions of 400 filmgoers and read their opinions afterwards.
+Stanton, who had been diagnosed with high-functioning attention deficit hyperactivity disorder early in the process of writing the script, was so nervous he took lorazepam not just on the flight there but before the preview.
+Four Disney executives were in attendance to watch the reactions of 400 filmgoers and read their opinions afterwards.
 The audience reactions seemed to indicate that audiences were engaged with the film and laughed when they were supposed to, which relaxed Stanton.

 Afterwards, many of them rated the film as "very good" or "excellent", for an average audience approval rating of 75 percent, which pleased the studio.
 Carney said that that number could probably be rounded up to 80, reflecting work that had yet to be done.
 According to the preview cards, that work would also include improving the pacing of the film's second act, making the motivations of the Therns clearer, and developing the relationship between Carter and Thoris so that their wedding at the end was not so much of a surprise.